-The problem is that most of us are scared to face our fears head on.
+The problem is, most of us are scared to face our fears head on.

-But the reality is that if we want to get over our fears, then we need to face them.
+While that’s normal and understandable, the reality is if we want to get over our fears, then we need to face up to them.

-If you’re reading this article though, I’m pretty sure that you’re ready to take another step forward.
+If you’re taking the step right now to read this article, I’m pretty sure you’re ready to take the next step forward.

 1) Acknowledge and claim your emotions.

 When you take responsibility for your emotions, like fear and anger, you are giving yourself the power to change them.
 By resisting these feelings, you are only masking them.
 When you accept them, you can learn about them and learn where they come from and how to control them.